zgfgNew/PlayIntegrityFork/README.md

 Follow these steps:

-- Flash the module in Magisk/KernelSU
+- Reflash the module in your root manager app
 - Clear Google Wallet cache (if you have it)
 - Clear Google Play Store cache and data
 - Clear Google Play Services (com.google.android.gms) cache and data (Optionally skip clearing data and wait some time, ~24h, for it to resolve on its own)
 - Reboot

-Note clearing Google Play Services app ***data*** will then require you to reset any WearOS devices paired to your device.
+Note: Clearing Google Play Services app ***data*** will then require you to reset any WearOS devices paired to your device.

 ### Read module logs